-The main user guide has Step by Step Explanations of all the settings; here's how to take full advantage of the options and settings to best suit your needs.
+The User Manual has Step by Step Explanations of all the settings; here's how to take full advantage of the available options and features to best suit your needs.

 Every horse wears a state-of-the-art GPS tracking device.
 This sensor reports speed, position and stride frequency within fractions of a second.
 TPD has recorded over 250,000 horse performances and calibrates its technology and data after each and every race.